qupath/qupath-docs/docs/concepts/images.md

 :::{figure} images/luts_brighter.png
 :align: center
 :width: 75%

+Changing the LUT changes the brightness/contrast without changing the underlying values
 :::

 % Brightness enhanced by modifying the LUT *but keeping the pixel values unchanged*.